jamtrup/simple-fenix-face/README.md

 # Building a simple watch face for the Garmin Fenix 6 Pro
-Bought Fenix 6 Pro
+I recently bought a Fenix 6 Pro.
+Nice watch!
-Liked one watch face, but wanted one more field
+I liked one of the predefined watch faces, but wanted one more field

 What is a computer scientist to do?
+Well, get programming, of course!

 Garmin Connect SDK main page: https://developer.garmin.com/connect-iq/overview/